paritytech/polkadot/roadmap/implementers-guide/src/runtime/router.md

       `(msg_count, total_byte_size)`.
         1. Increment `msg_count` by 1.
         1. Increment `total_byte_size` according to the payload size of `DM`.
-  1. Updates the usage mapping (P, R) according to the sent horizontal messages.
 * `queue_upward_messages(ParaId, Vec<UpwardMessage>)`:
   1. Updates `NeedsDispatch`, and enqueues upward messages into `RelayDispatchQueue` and modifies the respective entry in `RelayDispatchQueueSize`.